iknowjason/CMLab/README.md

 ## Overview

 Configuration Management (CM) Lab is a terraform template creating a small enterprise Security lab to practice automation for security tooling.
-It automically builds the following resources hosted in AWS:
+It automatically builds the following resources hosted in AWS:

 * Two Ubuntu Linux Servers
 * Two Windows Server 2022